Followers

 Elijah Clarke

-Sumter's force reached the Tyger River at dusk on the 20th of November.
-The canny Sumter realized he had "good ground" and decided to establish defensive positions and frustrate his pursuers with a stout defense of the farm.
-The famed "Gamecock" distributed his 1,000 men in defensive positions.
-They did not have long to wait before Tarleton's Legion - 190 dragoons and 80 mounted infantry of
+Sumter's force reached the Tyger River at dusk on November 20th.
+The clever Sumter realized he had "good ground" and decided to establish defensive positions to frustrate his pursuers with a strong defense of the farm.
+The famous "Gamecock" deployed his 1,000 men in defensive positions.

 Sketch of the battlefield